-Cedric studied Fine Arts and Architecture and served two years in the French Army before he moved to Paris.
-He was an editor for Canal + before segueing to visual effects, and after freelancing at various postproduction houses in France, Cedric got the call to move to California to help run Method Studios.
-As Chief Creative Officer there, he was honored with AICP and CLIO awards, as well as a Visual Effects Society (VES) nomination, all while working closely with many of the industry’s top directors.
+Cedric got his start studying Fine Arts and Architecture before enlisting in the French Army.
+After two years, he got bit by the entertainment bug so he dropped his gun, packed his bags and moved to Paris.
+Cedric went to film school by day and worked in television by night, eventually as an Editor for Canal +.
+Editing segued to visual effects, and after freelancing at various postproduction houses in France, Cedric got the call to move to California to help run Method Studios.
+As Chief Creative Officer, he was honored with AICP and CLIO awards, as well as a Visual Effects Society (VES) nomination, all while working closely with many of the industry’s top directors.
 In 2007, Cedric began his own directing career at Psyop, an award- winning shop that he co-launched.

 Cedric has directed award-winning commercials including the Cannes Silver Lion winner Haagen Dazs “Opera,” an emotional plea for one of nature’s endangered.
 His visceral short film Carrot vs. Ninja debuted at Flux’s standing-room-only Film Series at The Hammer Museum and enjoyed a successful festival run.
 Most recently, Cedric has directed playful commercials for Audi A6—“Visual Music,” and for Sega—“Streets of Fire.”
 The Audi spot renders the music of a classical pianist into colorful moving shapes seen on a ride in the new A6, while the Sega commercial trailer creates a foreboding cityscape that’s offset with the reassuring arrival of Sonic in his Sonic Lost World video game.

 Cedric resides in Los Angeles with his wife and son.